 - Stomach aches

 It is unknown how many children are affected by abuse.
-However, a recent survey on child abuse in the State of Wyoming reveals that child abuse is a real problem around the state.
+However, data on child abuse in the State of Wyoming reveals that child abuse is a real problem around the state.

 Child abuse can be perpetrated by anyone who is involved with children.
 Perpetrators can be parents, friends of parents, other children, older siblings, other relatives, and other individuals involved in a child’s life.